goretkin/FixArgs.jl/docs/src/index.md

 Occasionally, a user might find this to be a limitation, yet they would still like to use some of the generic algorithms that might apply.

 The fields of `Base.Rational` are `num` and `den`.
-They have to be named since that's all that gives the fields any meaning at all.
+They have to be named since there is nothing else that gives the fields any meaning at all.
-In our type, however, instead of naming the fields they can be distinguished by the role they play with respect to the `/` function.
+In our type, however, they can be distinguished by the role they play with respect to the `/` function.

 ## Fixed-Point Numbers and "static" arguments
 A fixed-point number is just a rational number with a specified denominator.
 If we have a large array of fixed-point numbers with the same denominator, we certainly do not want to store the denominator repeatedly.

-And we want to ensure constant propagation happens, too.
+And we also want to efficient code to be generated for arithmetic.

-So we can "bake in" some values (`Base.isbitstype`) into the type of `Call` itself!
+So we can "bake in" some values (see `Base.isbitstype`) into the type of `Call` itself!

 In other words, what is a fixed-point number but lazy division with a static denominator?
 Here is an example that models `Fixed{Int8,7}` from [`FixedPointNumbers.jl`](https://github.com/JuliaMath/FixedPointNumbers.jl).